 Common Name: Pichi

-Fabiana imbricata is a Evergreen Shrub up to 2.50 metres tall.
+Fabiana imbricata is an evergreen shrub that can grow up to 2.50 metres tall.

 S. America - Chile.